The Bush Inn

 Captain David Brown came to Paterson in the early 1830's.
-He may have formerly been the Captain of the Pandora, a coastal trader sailing between Newcastle and Sydney.
+He may have at one time, been the Captain of the Pandora, a coastal trader sailing between Newcastle and Sydney.

 David Brown was granted a publican's licence for the Bush Inn in June 1839.